BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 It irritates politics, our economy and the scientific system while bing irritated by all these systems.
 **The media makes society restless**.

-Our view that the media presents 'the Truth' contributes to the proliferation of conspiracy theories, as we portrays the entire system as corrupt.
+The view that the media presents 'the Truth' contributes to the proliferation of conspiracy theories, since it portrays the entire system as corrupt.
+If the media presents objective facts and these facts are inconsistent, distorted, incomplete and open for interpretation then it is disfunctional or corrupt.
-Instead of recognizing the various shortcomings within the media (of which there are many), one tends to assume a broad conspiracy aimed at deliberately deceiving the public.
+Instead of recognizing the various shortcomings (which serve the internal logic of the system) within the media (of which there are many), one tends to assume a broad conspiracy aimed at deliberately deceiving the public.
 This leads to a pervasive distrust, particularly directed towards well-established media outlets.
 As a consequence, consumers may turn to 'alternative' media sources, even though these alternatives often inadvertently rely on established media institutions for their information.
 Reporting, conducting on-site investigations, collecting information, and managing extensive archives are expensive endeavors that only large institutions can effectively undertake.